Vladimir855/forkchecker/README.md

 If you want to run the script, i recommend:

  - Linux
- - python 2.7
+ - python3.6
- - pip
+ - pip3
- - pip modules sys, argparse, requests, base58, time, urllib, urllib3, json, tqdm, signal and cfscrape
+ - pip3 modules argparse, requests, base58, urllib, urllib3, signal and cfscrape
  - git

 **How to install the script**